konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

 - **Threshold**: Minimum percentage edge required (default: 0.0%)
 - **Amount**: USDC amount to bid for Auto-Bidder (default: 1.0 USDC)
 - **Weighted Selection**: Whether to use weighted probability selection from multiple opportunities instead of always choosing the best one (default: false)
+- **Auto-Sell**: Whether to automatically execute sell orders for recommended positions (default: false)
+- **Dry Run**: Show what would be done but don't execute actual orders (default: false)
 - **Wallet**: Uses the `WALLET_PRIVATE_KEY` from your `.env` file by default
 - **Stats Display**: Displays full statistics by default, can be disabled with `--no-stats`
 - **Position Display**: Shows all positions by default, can be limited to sell recommendations with `--sell-only`
+- **Minimum Order Size**: Positions with less than 0.01 shares will be skipped when selling (Polymarket requirement)

 ## Requirements

 - Configured `.env` file with `WALLET_PRIVATE_KEY`
 - Properly set up Polymarket bidding module
 - Prophet predictions properly configured

+## Common Issues

+### Auto-Sell

+- **Minimum Order Size**: Polymarket requires a minimum order size of 0.01 shares.
+Positions with smaller quantities will be automatically skipped.
+- **Invalid Amounts**: This error occurs when trying to execute an order that's too small, typically below 0.01 shares.
+- **Insufficient Funds**: Make sure your wallet has enough USDC to cover transaction fees.
+- **Price Slippage**: Sometimes market prices change between the time of analysis and order execution, causing slippage errors.
+Try again or adjust your threshold.